liamjblair/repeat-prescription-automation/README.md

 ## Overview:

-Simple project automating repeat prescription of meditcations in the UK.
-Patient details are all held in .env variables such as address, emaill address and list of medications required.
-Airflow is used to trigged a script that sends of the required prescrition monthly to the doctors repeat prescription line.
+Simple python project that automates the process of requesting repeat prescriptions for patients based on their initials.
+It utilizes environment variables to fetch patient details and medication lists, constructs an email body, and sends the prescription request to a specified email address.
+Airflow is used to trigged a script that sends of the required prescription monthly to the doctors repeat prescription line.

 ## Skills/Technologies
-Python / Apache Airflow / SMTLIB
+Python / Apache Airflow / SMTLIB / Logging

 ## Installation:
 Clone this repository to your local machine.